dateng2016/notes/deepseek_local_setup.md

 ```

+---

+# I have not been able to install models through the vLLM

 # vLLM

 vLLM is designed for efficient inference with optimized memory usage and high throughput, which makes it ideal for production environments.
 Choose this if you need to serve large-scale applications with performance and cost efficiency in mind.